 Our society is facing major challenges that are closely interlinked with the way we live in and interact with the environment.
-While advances in science and technology have dramatically improved our quality of life, these advances have led to a great variety of unforeseen consequences.
+While advances in science and technology have dramatically improved our quality of life, they have led to a variety of unforeseen consequences.

 Water plays a central role in our lives and as such is a particularly precious resource.
 However, population growth and increasing industrialization have also made water a very scarce resource, especially in parts of the world where water consumption is the highest.

-Our research focuses on the impacts of anthropogenic activities on water quality with the primary focus on the occurrence, fate and effects of organic chemicals such as pharmaceuticals, personal care products, pesticides and industrial chemicals.
+Our research focuses on the impacts of anthropogenic activities on the environment and human health with the primary focus on the occurrence, fate and effects of organic chemicals.

-While drinking water represent an important exposure pathway, significant intakes of anthropogenic chemicals can also be expected from the food we eat and air we breathe.
-We are thus also working on the identification of anthropogenic chemicals in these media using both target and non-target mass spectrometry approaches.
+In addition to drinking water exposures, significant intakes of anthropogenic chemicals can also be expected from the food we eat and air we breathe.
+We are working on the identification of anthropogenic chemicals in these media using both target and non-target mass spectrometry approaches.
 Ultimately, our goal is to help establish the link between chemical exposures and adverse health outcomes.

 More specifically, our research focuses on these research areas: